 RA usually takes time to diagnose.
-In the early stages, the symptoms can look like symptoms of other conditions like lupus or connective tissue disease.
-RA symptoms also come and go, so you may feel better before a flare-up happens again.
+In the early stages, the symptoms can look like symptoms of other conditions like lupus or other connective tissue diseases.

-Your doctor may prescribe medication based on your history and the initial physical findings.
-But it’s important for you to keep regular follow-up visits.
+Your doctor may prescribe medication based on your history, initial physical findings, and laboratory confirmation but it’s important for you to keep regular follow-up visits.

 Your doctor will ask about your symptoms, medical history, and risk factors.
 For testing, your doctor will order blood samples and perform a physical exam.
 A physical exam involves checking your joints for swelling, tenderness, and range of motion.

-If you or your doctor thinks you might have RA, you will want to see a rheumatologist.
+If you or your doctor thinks you might have RA, you’ll want to see a rheumatologist.
 A rheumatologist specializes in diagnosing and managing RA, and finding a treatment plan to address your needs.

-The current diagnostic criteria for RA require at least six points on a classification scale, and one positive, confirmed blood test, according to the American College of Rheumatology.
+The current diagnostic criteria for RA requires at least six points on a classification scale, and one positive, confirmed blood test, according to the American College of Rheumatology.